hashicorp/terraform-provider-azuread/docs/resources/conditional_access_policy.md

 * `excluded_applications` - (Optional) A list of application IDs explicitly excluded from the policy.
 * `included_applications` - (Required) A list of application IDs the policy applies to, unless explicitly excluded (in `excluded_applications`).
 Can also be set to `All`.
 * `included_user_actions` - (Optional) A list of user actions to include.
 Supported values are `urn:user:registersecurityinfo` and `urn:user:registerdevice`.

 ---

+`devices` block supports the following:

+* `device_filter` - (Optional) A `device_filter` block as described below.

+---

+`device_filter` block supports the following:

+* `mode` - (Required) Whether to include in, or exclude from, matching devices from the policy.
+Supported values are `include` or `exclude`.
+* `rule` - (Required) Condition filter to match devices.
+For more information, see [official documentation](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-condition-filters-for-devices#supported-operators-and-device-properties-for-filters).

+---